IonicaBizau/git-stats/README.md

 ### Importing and deleting commits
 I know it's not nice to start from scratch your git commit calendar.
-That's why I created a `git-stats` importer, that imports or deletes the commits from a repository.
+That's why I created a `git-stats-importer`, that imports or deletes the commits from a repository.

 Check it out here: https://github.com/IonicaBizau/git-stats-importer